-Attendance Policy: All students are expected to attend all laboratories and be fully and actively engaged in lab activities.
+Attendance Policy: All students are expected to attend all classes and be fully and actively engaged.
 Attendance will be monitored.
 Absences will be excused if due to illness (medical excuse), death of a close family member, religious holiday (please inform instructor), official university activity, cancellation of classes/closure of the University, military duties, pregnancy & related conditions, or participation in legal proceedings.
-Only one laboratory will be excused for the above reasons.